 Medals awarded during last year's Olympic and Paralympic Games in Rio de Janeiro have begun to disintegrate and need repairing.

-Rio City Hall have officially opened Carioca Arena 3, one of the venues for last year’s Olympic Games, to the Brazilian public.
+Rio City Hall officially opened Carioca Arena 3, one of the venues used last year in the Olympic Park at Barra de Tijuca, to the Brazilian public earlier this month.